 WhatsApp said on Friday it was "taking immediate legal action to stop companies from sending bulk messages," including cease and desist letters to the companies in question.

-WhatsApp said it had banned hundreds of thousands of accounts during the election period, with spam detection technology spotting accounts engaged in automated 'bot' behaviour.
+The day before, WhatsApp said it had banned hundreds of thousands of accounts during the election period, with spam detection technology spotting accounts engaged in automated 'bot' behaviour.

 Yet new questions arose on Friday about the effectiveness and consequences of that technology.